imdhruvangm-cmd/StudyPilot-AI/README.md

 - Make Sure All Libraries From The Requirment File Are Downloaded
 - You May Require More Libraries Depending On Your Python Version
 - In Case You Are Using VS Code In Your Terminal Just Type streamlit run app.py And A Browser Page Should Boot
+- Mild Changes To The Code May Be Required That Require Basic Indentation
+- In Case Your Program Does Not Work Ask ChatGPT To Edit The Code
+- You May Also Require An API Key
+- If So Create A .env File